-The bottom swage is designed to fit into the hardie hole in an anvil.
+The bottom swage is designed to fit into the hardie (or hardy) hole in an anvil.
 Below, more from the Cyclopedia:

 I love the way that anvil weight is measured.
 Interestingly, in this 1907 American book, they use the British "long" or Imperial hundredweight (cwt. -- centum weight) of 112 pounds (or 8 stone) rather than the "short" hundredweight or "cental" of 100 pounds more commonly used in the U.S. and Canada.